 Your Emotions and Feelings

-Coping with a brain or spine tumor diagnosis can cause a variety of emotions that can affect the way you think and feel.
+Coping with a brain or spine tumor diagnosis can cause a variety of emotions that affect the way you think and feel.
 Positive coping strategies may help you get through each day so you can continue to live fully.
-By checking in and managing your thoughts, stress and feelings, you can cope with your emotions in a healthy way.
+By checking in and managing your thoughts, stress, and feelings, you can cope with your emotions in a healthy way.

 Checking In